jeremy9959/Math-5211/docs/03-PIDmodules.md

 The only non-constructive part of this "algorithm" is that we invoke the PID property of $R$ so that, given $a,b$ we can find $ax+by=d$ where $d$ is the gcd of $a$ and $b$.
 If $R$ is Euclidean, this can be done constructively, and so this algorithm can be carried out in practice.

+## Uniqueness

+Proof of uniqueness is given in DF, Section 12.1 Theorem 9.

 <div>
 <a href="slides/03-PIDmodules.html"> View as slides </a>